 Submitted by: Kathi Rowzie, TwoSides August 31, 2021

-According to Sifted, a leading logistics-data science platform, eco-conscious consumers are on the rise, and they want to buy from brands committed to being part of the climate change solution.
+According to Sifted, a leading logistics-data science platform, consumers whant sustainable shipping options, as eco-conscious consumers are on the rise, and they want to buy from brands committed to being part of the climate change solution.
 As e-commerce continues to boom, this news bodes well for the corrugated packaging industry, whose products are made from renewable virgin or recycled fiber, are manufactured using mostly renewable carbon-neutral energy, have an 89% recycle rate, and can be produced in an infinite variety of shapes and sizes to meet specific shipping needs.

 In a recent survey of U.S. consumers conducted by Sifted, two-thirds of respondents said a brand’s eco-friendly shipping practices influenced a purchase decision.
 Only 21% of respondents say they never research a company’s eco-friendly practices before buying.

 Frequent online shoppers are even more conscious of eco-friendly shipping practices.
 Eco-friendly practices are either “important” or “very important” to 72% of respondents who receive five or more packages per month, compared to 65% of those receiving one or two per month.

 The bar is set even higher for name brands.
 Among respondents saying the brand name is “very important” in purchase decisions, 51% frequently research a company’s eco-friendly practices before buying.
 In contrast, only 7% of the same group never investigate eco-friendly practices.
 In the past five years, 46% of brand loyalists have become “significantly more aware” and “care significantly more” about eco-friendly shipping practices.
 In addition, 91% believe packaging materials have a moderate or high impact on environmental sustainability.